 From the outside, Irish pubs are also really colorful and quaint!
 We drove through so many cheery towns where every building was painted a different shade and in Galway, I loved the toucan Guinness posters.

-These are Irish pubs we enjoyed, all across Ireland:
+Here’s a couple of the Irish pubs we really enjoyed, all across Ireland:

 1. J M Reidy’s (Killarney)